Panda-ZoeyCheng/Panda-ZoeyCheng/README.md

 - 🎯 **Goals**: Building impactful solutions in Data Engineering & Software Development

+## 🎨 Hobbies & Interests

+- 📖 **Reading**: Avid reader of tech blogs, sci-fi novels, and everything in between.
+- 🐾 **Pet Lover**: Hoping to have a 🐱 and a 🐶 soon, creating a happy family of three🏠.

 ### 📫 Get in Touch

 - 🔗 [LinkedIn](https://www.linkedin.com/in/ziying-zheng/)